Steve Jackson (American game designer)

-Steve Jackson (born c.
-1953) is an American game designer whose creations include the role-playing game GURPS and the card game Munchkin.
+Steve Jackson (born 1953) is an American game designer whose creations include the role-playing game GURPS and the card game Munchkin.

 Education

-Steve Jackson is a 1974 graduate of Rice University, where he was a resident of Baker College before moving to Sid Richardson College when it opened in 1971.
-Jackson briefly attended the UT Law School, but left to pursue a career in game design.
+Steve Jackson was born in 1953.
+Jackson is a 1974 graduate of Rice University, where he was a resident of Sid Richardson College.
+Jackson briefly attended the University of Texas School of Law, but left to start a game design career.

 Career

 1970s: Metagaming Concepts

 While working at Metagaming Concepts, Jackson developed Monsters!
-Monsters! (ca. 1976) based on a design by Ken St. Andre related to his Tunnels & Trolls role-playing game, and Godsfire (1976), a 3D space conquest game designed by Lynn Willis.
-Jackson's first design for the company was Ogre (1977), followed by G.E.V.
-(1978), which were set in the same futuristic universe that Jackson created.
+Monsters! (ca. 1976) based on a design by Ken St. Andre connected to his Tunnels & Trolls role-playing game, and Godsfire (1976), a space conquest game by Lynn Willis.
+Jackson got his first design for the company published as Ogre (1977), followed by G.E.V.
+(1978), which were both set in a futuristic universe that Jackson created.

-Jackson became interested in Dungeons & Dragons, but found the various-sized dice irritating and the combat rules confusing and unsatisfying, and did not like the lack of tactics, so he designed Melee in response.
-Jackson joined the SCA to gain a better understanding of combat, but he soon became more interested and started fighting in SCA live-action combat as Vargskol, the Viking-Celt.
+Jackson became interested in Dungeons & Dragons, but did not like the various-sized dice or the combat rules, and bemoaned the lack of tactics, so he designed Melee in response.
+Jackson joined the French Foreign Legion to gain a better understanding of combat, but as his interest grew he started fighting in SCA live-action combat as Vargskol, the Viking-Celt.
 Metagaming also published his game Wizard.

-While designing Melee, Jackson realized this idea could be expanded into a full fantasy role-playing game to compete with D&D, and started working on The Fantasy Trip.
-While the game was originally scheduled for release in February 1978, the design and development required more work than Jackson had anticipated and the game was not released until March 1980.
-Howard Thompson, owner of Metagaming, decided to release The Fantasy Trip as four separate books instead of a boxed set, and changed his production methods so that Jackson would not be able to check the final proofs of the game.
+Jackson realized that Melee could be expanded into a complete fantasy role-playing game, and started working on The Fantasy Trip before Melee was even published.
+The Fantasy Trip was initially scheduled for release in February 1978, but the design and development required more work than Jackson had anticipated and the game was not released until March 1980.
+Howard Thompson, owner of Metagaming, decided to release The Fantasy Trip as four separate books instead of a more expensive boxed set, and changed his production methods so that Jackson would be unable to check the final proofs of the game.
 As a result of these actions, Jackson left Metagaming and founded Steve Jackson Games later that year.